MariusVentus/CallLogger/README.md

 V0.0.4-6 > Added Icons and Resources, clearing and stamping logs.

+V0.0.7 > Completed settings menu, now able to save and update settings.

+V0.0.8 > Auto-splits call logs each week, altering the CSV to match the normal Workdays in the settings.

 ***Planned Features (Warning: Doing this for fun in my free time.
 Updates will be slow, if at all)***

 1.)
 Date box showing the current date, with override options to add calls from previous days.

 2.)
-Create Diffent .CSVs for each week, with date in the name.
-Include override.
-Possibly including settings to set "workdays."

-3.)
 Improved layout and "graphics."
 Improved code (right now it is spaghetti all shoved in main.cpp)

-4.)
+3.)
 Possible AI "Learn your note-taking style" feature which learns how to parse based off the user.
 Might be too ambitious, given the average user's hardware.